MatsumotoJ/usvcam/docs/user_guide.md

 <a name="analysis"></a>
 ## 4. Analysis

-You can download test data from [here](https://doi.org/10.6084/m9.figshare.17121275.v1) (1.7 GB), to try the analysis below without your own recording.
+You can download test data from [here](https://doi.org/10.6084/m9.figshare.17121275.v1) (1.7 GB; test_data.zip), to try the analysis below without your own recording.
 The following python commands are summarized in a [jupyter-notebook](../example.ipynb).

 **NOTE**: In addition to data generated with the recorder app, you need `snout.csv` file in the data directory, which contains xy locations (in pixels) of the snout of each mouse in all the video frames in `vid.mp4`.
 In `snout.csv` file, each row represents a video frame, and the format of the row is `x of mouse1, y of mouse1, x of mouse2, y of mouse2, ...`.
 Prepare the data by processing `vid.mp4` with a video tracking software (such as [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut), [SLEAP](https://github.com/murthylab/sleap), [MARS](https://neuroethology.github.io/MARS), etc).
 In the test data, `snout.csv` files made by authors are included.